3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

 .. image:: ../../data/supervisor_advanced_settings.png
    :width: 800px

-* **Advanced Settings > Accept wrong size laserscan**: One of the checks that is made on the incoming data is that the laserscan is delivering the expected number of scan points each frame.
+* **Advanced Settings > Accept laserscan data with varying ray count**: One of the checks that is made on the incoming data is that the laserscan is delivering the expected number of scan points each frame.
+However, there are many laser scanners that are not consistent in the number of scan points they deliver.
+Checking this option allows for laser scanners with non-constant number of scan points reported.

+* **Advanced Settings > Accept lidar data with varying ray count**: One of the checks that is made on the incoming data is that the lidar is delivering the expected number of scan points each frame.
 However, there are many laser scanners that are not consistent in the number of scan points they deliver.
 Checking this option allows for laser scanners with non-constant number of scan points reported.

 .. _config_sup_loc: